 How do you Store Spicy Nuts to Preserve Flavor?

 Notice I said freezer there?
-Store your opened nuts in an air tight container in the freezer to prolong their freshness.
+Store your opened nuts in an air tight container, such as a half pint canning jar, in the freezer to prolong their freshness.

 - Toast nuts in oven for about 10 minutes, until golden and fragrant.